randombit/vnccrack/readme.txt

 $ ./vnccrack [wordlist] [crpairs]

+where [wordlist] is a file containing potential passwords.
+This parameter can also be the single character '-', meaning potential passwords should be read from standard input.
+This is useful for external password generators such as John the Ripper; which could be used like so:

+$ john -i -stdout:8 | ./vnccrack - passwords.dat

-where [wordlist] is a file containing potential passwords, and [crpairs] is a file containing one or more challenge-response pairs, as 32 byte hex strings separated by a space, like so:
+The [crpairs] parameter specifies a file containing one or more challenge-response pairs, as 32 byte hex strings separated by a space, like so:

 DEA9CE46919ADCE6EFA841EDB81EED4B 850D7FD22E76F0E6CC943BD71580AF49
 6B2D76103F9F7EC4589B4FBE60A6721B CFB73EB526FA87FDF65BF1DDF99B924D